Referencing Values of Other Fields

 </schema>

-In the example above the defaultValue of String1 field is \SomeString because there is no ^ character after \ and the defaultValue of String2 field is .\^SomeString because the sequence of \ is interrupted by ..
+In the example above the **defaultValue** of *String1* field is **\SomeString** because there is no `^` character after `\` and the **defaultValue** of *String2* field is **.\\^SomeString** because the sequence of `\` is interrupted by `.`.

-NOTE, that string referenced can be useful when <enum> field is used to specify numeric message IDs.
+**NOTE**, that string referenced can be useful when [\<enum>](/commsdsl-specification/fields/enum.md) field is used to specify numeric message IDs.

 <?xml version="1.0" encoding="UTF-8"?>